cuerv0x/aie6/01_Prompt Engineering and Prototyping Best Practices/README.md

 ### A Note on Vibe Checking

 "Vibe checking" is an informal term for cursory unstructured and non-comprehensive evaluation of LLM-powered systems.
 The idea is to loosely evaluate our system to cover significant and crucial functions where failure would be immediately noticeable and severe.

-In essence, it's a first look to ensure your system isn't experiencing catastrophic failure.

-##### 🧑‍🤝‍🧑❓ Discussion Question #1

-What are some limitations of vibe checking as an evaluation tool?